HIPS/hypergrad/README.md

 ![](experiments/Jan_14_learning_rate_wiggliness/1/fig.png)

 Ok, similar story as with the parameter scale.
 There's an "edge of chaos" to the right but before then the gradients look pretty sensible.
+[EDIT: Fixed image.
+The original showed the gradient wrt parameter scale.]

 # Jan 11 planning